mbellehumeur/SlicerCast/README.md

 Cast is focused on desktop integration of all healthcare applications.
-It is not restricted to a specific data format or authentication/authorization mechanism.
-Cast also has a context sharing strategy and architecture that diverges from FHIRcast (described here).
+It is not restricted to a specific data format and does not mandate the development of authorization scoping features.
+Cast also has a context sharing strategy and hub architecture that diverges from FHIRcast (described here).